theyareonit/linux-gaming-optimization/README.md

 * [Custom EDID](https://nvidia.custhelp.com/app/answers/detail/a_id/3571/~/managing-a-display-edid-on-linux): CRU works fine through Wine as long as you export the EDID and load it this way.

-* [Lower voltage](https://github.com/NVIDIA/open-gpu-kernel-modules/discussions/236#discussioncomment-3553564): Might work to raise voltage too if you're clever?
+* [Lower voltage](https://github.com/NVIDIA/open-gpu-kernel-modules/discussions/236#discussioncomment-3553564): Scuffed, but should work on all cards.

 * [Raise voltage](https://www.phoronix.com/news/MTg0MDI): Not sure if this works on newer cards.